davewalker60/pmdup/pages/booking-rooms.md

 ### Hotel Las Arenas pricing

 The best news ever is the obnoxiously-loud, late-night music bar (Loudo's/LIVE) across the street did not renew their lease!
 Dave met with the new tenant, Doña Triny!
-She's moving her traditional Mexican restaurante there with no intention of having music past dinnertime.
+She's moved her traditional Mexican restaurante there with no intention of having music past dinnertime.
 Thus, rooms toward the north end of the property should be the quietest again.
 Alhumdulillah!

 <!-- Keep next heading and image on one to lessen vertical spacing -->
 &nbsp;&nbsp;&nbsp;**Hotel Las Arenas Building Layout**